 Day Service Facilities

-Community inclusion and partnership working are central to the services and includes working alongside service providers, local councils, community groups, Disability Sports NI and many others to provide a wide and varied range of activities and programmes.
+Day Service facilities promote a person centred approach with an individually tailored programme based on each persons need and best outcomes.
+Community inclusion and partnership working are central to the services, which includes working alongside service providers, local councils, community groups, Disability Sports NI and many others to provide a wide and varied range of activities and programme.
+There are a number of Day Service Facilities available throughout the Trust.

 Day opportunities are services outside of Day Service facilities for people who may not need as much support.
 These services are delivered by partner providers and are primarily based on: